G01 - Evaluate the benefits

-You can avoid some of the most common issues by considering the following:
+You can avoid some of the commonest issues by considering the following:

-- The sponsor may have someone else evaluate the benefits, but the sponsor should have complete supervision over them, and regard this activity an important management activity that belongs to the higher management levels.
+- The sponsor may have someone else evaluate the benefits, but the sponsor should have complete supervision over them and regard this activity as an important management activity that belongs to the higher management levels.

 - A vague, wordy description of the benefits doesn’t serve any purpose.
 The result may be high‑level and probabilistic, but it has to stay meaningful and capable of being used in G02.

-- Remember that benefits are not limited to monetary ones, and other benefits such as reputation, market share, opportunities, and gained knowledge should be considered as well.
+- Remember that benefits are not limited to monetary ones, and other benefits such as reputation, market share, opportunities, and gained knowledge should also be considered.